Foreign Exchange Rates

 But suppose you continue to get more dollars than you can use in your local business — maybe because some local exporter has a hot new product that's selling wildly in the United States, so the exporter has no choice but to trade dollars for francs, because he must pay his workers and suppliers in Swiss francs, since the business is in Switzerland.

-As an international banker, you know that there are other banks that will have a need for dollars, and so you call them, or communicate with them over an electronic network, such as the Internet, and trade dollars for Swiss francs.
+As an international banker, you know other banks need dollars, so you call them, or communicate with them online, to trade dollars for Swiss francs.
 You call another bank in another town that happens to have a United States international firm doing business in the town.
 While the business pays its local workers in francs and receives revenues in francs, it needs to send dollars back home in the United States, so it goes to the local bank to exchange francs for dollars.
-Because the bank doesn't have enough dollars on hand to satisfy the U.S. business, that bank readily agrees to exchange dollars for francs with your bank.
-You can also contact banks in New York, some of which, will have a need for more francs than dollars.
+Because the bank doesn't have enough dollars to satisfy the U.S. business, that bank readily agrees to exchange dollars for francs with your bank.
+You can also contact banks in New York, some of which need more francs than dollars.

 But you also know that the Swiss government wants to keep the exchange rate of francs for dollars low, so that exports to the United States increase and imports decrease, so you contact the central bank of Switzerland, the Swiss National Bank.
 To carry out the government's policy of lowering the exchange rate of the franc against the dollar, the central bank agrees to buy your dollars for francs.
 If there is no other need for the dollars, the central bank simply holds them in reserve to satisfy the Swiss government's desire to lower the exchange rate of francs for dollars.